yyoshiki41/codepipeline-notification-to-slack/README.md

 $ aws sns create-topic --name codepipeline
 ```

-### 2. SES Notification configuration
+### 2. Create notification rule in CodePipeline application.

-Select a destination type, and then choose above SNS Topic in CodePipeline application.
+Select events that trigger notifications, and then choose above SNS Topic as targets.

 ### 3. Create a customer managed CMK.